Part 6: Tasks

 The warning lets you know the substitution was done and you should confirm and correct as needed.

-Below is an explanation of each of the boxes you may see on the "Census Data Scrub" page:
+Below is an explanation of each of the boxes you may see on the "Run Scrub/Eligibility" pop-up window:

 Plan Errors/Overrides